Horopter/FSCRED/README.md

-# SFL-RED
+# FSCRED
-Implementation of SFL-RED in NS3
+Implementation of FSCRED in NS3